erik/translate/docs/source/dev/api.rst

       "details": {
         "limit": request limit (int),
-        "per": length in seconds that requests count against limit }
+        "per": length in seconds that requests count against limit, "reset": time stamp when rate limit will reset for each client }

 :452 Translation error: